kinshuk4/daily-coding-problem-solutions/prob451_500/README.md

 This problem was asked by Yahoo.

 Write an algorithm that computes the reversal of a directed graph.
 For example, if a graph consists of `A` -> `B` -> `C`, it should become `A <- B <- C`.

+474 (Hard)

+This problem was asked by Google.

+Find the minimum number of coins required to make `n` cents.

+You can use standard American denominations, that is, 1¢, 5¢, 10¢, and 25¢.

+For example, given `n = 16`, return `3` since we can make it with a 10¢, a 5¢, and a 1¢.